cabrerahector/wordpress-popular-posts/readme.txt

 = PSA: The classic WordPress Popular Posts widget has reached End-of-Life =

-The classic WordPress Popular Posts widget doesn't work very well / at all with the new Widgets screen introduced with WordPress 5.8.
+The classic WordPress Popular Posts widget doesn't work very well / at all with the [block-based Widgets editor](https://wordpress.org/documentation/article/block-based-widgets-editor/) introduced with WordPress 5.8.

-This new Widgets screen expects WordPress blocks instead of regular WordPress widgets.
+This new Widgets editor expects [WordPress blocks](https://wordpress.org/documentation/article/blocks-list/) instead of regular WordPress widgets.
 If you're using the classic WordPress Popular Posts widget please replace it with the [WordPress Popular Posts block](https://cabrerahector.com/wordpress/wordpress-popular-posts-5-3-improved-php-8-support-retina-display-support-and-more/#block-editor-support) instead - it has the same features and functionality as the "classic" widget so you won't be missing anything at all.
 See the [Migration Guide](https://cabrerahector.com/wordpress/migrating-from-the-classic-popular-posts-widget/) for more details.

 Bjorn from wplearninglab.com was kind enough to create a video explaining how to use the new block for all of you visual learners: